This post contains affiliate links. Please read my disclosures.

 The almond cream bakes up into a delightfully moist cakey texture which has an undeniable nutty taste.

-Sweet rice flour is the best choice for a Gluten-Free Frangipane.
-It works really well with the ground almonds to give a lovely bouncy texture to the frangipane and is relatively neutral in taste to let
+Sweet rice flour is the best choice for a Gluten-Free Frangipane (not to be confused with regular rice flour).
+This is a soft powdery starchy flour which works really well with the almond flour to give a lovely bouncy texture to the frangipane and is relatively neutral in taste to let.
+You can substitute for cassava flour or my homemade gluten-free flour blend (but not another branded gluten-free flour blend - they are often too gritty).

 You can use any mincemeat (including shop bought if you have a particular go-to which you love).
 If you want to really go the extra mile though then opt for homemade.